Exercise for Wellness

 - Low fitness: Walk at a comfortable pace for 10 minutes around a mall or your neighborhood.
 Bring a friend and make sure you can talk as you walk.

-- Intermediate Fitness: Walk at a brisk pace, increasing walking time by 5 minutes every day or two.
+- Intermediate fitness: Walk at a brisk pace, increasing walking time by 5 minutes every day or 2.
 Use music with a good beat in a personal music player to help you increase your speed and time.

 Step IV: Talk Test